On the existence of paradoxical motions of generically rigid graphs on the sphere: Flexibility of the complete bipartite graph 3,3

 \subsection{Classification of forgetful maps}

 The goal of this subsection is to determine all the possible cases for the degrees of the maps~$\{ p_i \}$, $\{ q_i^k \}$, and~$\{r_i^{k\ell}\}$ once a proper motion~$\curveC$ of~$K_{3,3}$ is fixed.
-The first result we want to show (Proposition~\ref{proposition:nodixon_birational}) is that, for a proper motion of~$K_{3,3}$ which is not a Dixon~$1$ motion, all the maps $p_1, \dotsc, p_6$ are birational.
+The first result we want to show (\cref{proposition:nodixon_birational}) is that, for a proper motion of~$K_{3,3}$ which is not a Dixon~$1$ motion, all the maps $p_1, \dotsc, p_6$ are birational.

-Proposition~\ref{proposition:nodixon_birational} will follow once we prove a couple of auxiliary results.
+\Cref{proposition:nodixon_birational} will follow once we prove a couple of auxiliary results.
 We start by stating an elementary fact.

-\begin{lemma} If $T$ and $U$ are points on the sphere, and $o$ is an involution of the sphere swapping~$T$ and~$U$, then $T$, $U$ and the axis of $o$ are coplanar. \end{lemma}
+\begin{lemma} Let $T$ and $U$ be points on the sphere $S^2 \subset \R^3$.
+If an involution swaps~$T$ and~$U$, then $T$, $U$ and the axis of the involution are coplanar. \end{lemma}

-To keep notation simple, in the next lemmas we focus on the degree of specific maps from Definition~\ref{definition:maps}, but the results hold in more generality once indices are modified properly.
+To keep notation simple, in the next lemmas we focus on the degree of specific maps from \cref{definition:maps}, but the results still hold once indices are modified according to automorphisms of~$K_{3,3}$.

 \begin{lemma} $\deg q_{13}^6 = \deg q_{15}^6 = \deg q_{35}^6$. \end{lemma} \begin{proof} Notice that we have the following factorizations: